jaanhvee-gif/ai-tools-setup-log/README.md

 ## Conclusion

-This exercise helped me understand how to independently set up development tools, troubleshoot issues, and adapt when things do not work as expected.
-It also provided hands-on experience with AI-assisted coding tools and workflows.
+This exercise helped me understand how to independently set up new tools, troubleshoot issues, and adapt when things do not work as expected.

+---

+## Reflection

+This task reinforced that working with new tools is less about knowing everything upfront and more about navigating ambiguity, verifying information, and making practical decisions.